 The Termination Letter provides that all of the rights and obligations of the parties accrued as of the date thereof will survive the termination of the Lynch Agreement.
 In addition, the Termination Letter provides for the treatment of outstanding stock options and restricted stock awards held by Mr. Lynch as of the date of the Termination Letter.
-Pursuant to the Termination Letter, upon a Sale of the Company (as defined in the Termination Letter), all equity awards held by Mr. Lynch as of the date of the Termination Letter.
+Pursuant to the Termination Letter, upon a Sale of the Company (as defined in the Termination Letter), all equity awards held by Mr. Lynch as of the date of the Termination Letter shall be accelerated in full.